 - Remove the heated skillet from the oven.

-- Pour the 1 tablespoon of melted butter in to the skillet followed by the cornbread mixture.
+- Pour the 1 tablespoon of melted butter in to the skillet and swirl to coat the bottom of the skillet.

 - Place skillet into the oven.